MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 ### 3.8: Manage Azure resources from only approved locations

->[!NOTE]
-> To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/4465).

-**Guidance**: Use Conditional Access Named Locations to allow access to the Azure portal from only specific logical groupings of IP address ranges, countries or regions.
+**Guidance**: Use Conditional Access Named Locations to allow access to the Azure portal from only specific logical groupings of IP address ranges, countries, or regions.

 - [How to configure Named Locations in Azure](../active-directory/reports-monitoring/quickstart-configure-named-locations.md)